 Resources for research in the College Park and Washington, D.C. area are unsurpassed.
 The university's libraries hold over 2,000,000 volumes.
 In addition to the outstanding holdings of the Library of Congress, the area also offers the specialized resources of the Folger Shakespeare Library, Dumbarton Oaks, the National Archives, the Smithsonian Institution, and the National Center for the Study of the Visual Arts.

 UMCP is a member of the Consortium of Institutions in the Washington area, which permits graduate students at College Park to enroll in courses at other universities for graduate credit at UMCP.
 Graduate students in English also may take courses for graduate credit at the Folger Institute of Renaissance and Eighteenth-Century Studies, which runs a series of seminars by distinguished scholars each year.

 The English Department, in conjunction with the College of Arts and Humanities and the Graduate School, awards a small number of fellowships to exceptional PhD candidates.
 The English Department also awards teaching assistantships, the primary form of financial aid.
-Currently, about 8-10 teaching assistantships are available each year to incoming students.
+Currently, about 8-10 teaching assistantships are available each year to incoming PhD students and 5 half-time teaching assistantships are available each year to incoming MA students.